zhenga8533/bbvw-wiki/docs/index.md

 Blaze Black and Volt White also offer a 'clean' version, which is a relatively blank slate, keeping the 649 hack but eliminating all of the Pokémon changes.
 This is useful for the purist, and it's something no other hack has, as far as I'm aware.

-If you're looking for a challenge designed by someone who thinks they know the Pokémon games in and out (and considering my ridiculous amount of knowledge about them and my three walkthroughs, I certainly hope I do!) then this is the hack to try.
+If you're looking for a challenge designed by someone who thinks they know the Pokémon games in and out, then this is the hack to try.
 If you're looking for an incredibly difficult challenge...
 I'd recommend a different one.
 Although this one has its fair share of annoyances, too.

 ---